Floyd Mayweather Jr. vs. Jesús Chávez: The fight

 The fight was marred by a series of fouls from the challenger, with numerous low blows.
 An accidental headbutt in the 2nd round caused a cut on Pacquiao’s right eyelid.
-Referee Marty Denkin deducted a point from Sánchez in both the 3rd and 4th round, the latter after Sánchez struck Pacquiao on the left leg before wrestling Pacquiao, causing him to grimaced in pain as Denkin allowed a grace period of five minutes to recover from the foul, although the champion resumed after just two.
-In the 6th round another clash of head caused the cut on Pacquiao to worsen prompting the ringside doctor to stop the bout and sent it to the scorecards.
+Referee Marty Denkin deducted a point from Sánchez in both the 3rd and 4th round, the latter after Sánchez struck Pacquiao on the left leg before wrestling Pacquiao, causing him to grimace in pain as Denkin allowed a grace period of five minutes to recover from the foul, although the champion resumed after just two.
+In the 6th round, another clash of heads caused the cut on Pacquiao to worsen, prompting the ringside doctor to stop the bout and send it to the scorecards.
 Ricardo Bays scored it 58–54 for Pacquiao, Marshall Walker had it 57–55 for Sanchez and Raul Caiz saw it a draw 56–56 with Pacquiao retaining his belt by a technical split draw.

-At the time of the stoppage HBO's unofficial scorer Harold Lederman had it scored 58–54 for Pacquiao.
+At the time of the stoppage, HBO's unofficial scorer Harold Lederman had it scored 58–54 for Pacquiao.